15 Types of Magicians

 illusionist.jpg

-An illusionist performs large-scale illusions on stage; this often involves large boxes, smoke and mirrors, and a lovely assistant.
+An illusionist performs large-scale illusions on stage; this involves large boxes, smoke and mirrors, and a lovely assistant.
 Famous illusionists include Siegfried & Roy and David Copperfield.

 MENTALIST